Skip to main content

 On the men’s side, Zajac was the SEC bronze medalist in the weight throw and earned All-America honors by taking 7th in the weight throw at the NCAA Indoor Championships and 15th in the hammer throw at the NCAA Outdoor Championships.
 He concluded his career with 46 points in SEC competition and as one of two Gamecocks to score in both the hammer and weight throw in all four of his seasons.

 On the women’s side, Sergent has guided the likes of Crystal Brownlee, Aimee Kodat, Stacee Roberts, Katie Vuckovich, Breanna Redford and Dawn Ellerbe.
-Ellerbe, who’s jersey was recently retired, reached the World Championships in Paris in 2003 under Sergent’s tutelage.
+Ellerbe, who’s jersey has been retired, reached the World Championships in Paris in 2003 under Sergent’s tutelage.
 Sergent also worked with Ellerbe in 2002 to help her become the USATF national runner-up in both the weight and hammer throws.
 She finished the year ranked seventh in the world in the hammer, set the American record in the hammer, and finished ranked eighth nationally in the discus.

 In 2001, two of Sergent’s former student-athletes, Snyder and Misipeka, along with Ellerbe, traveled to Edmonton, Canada, for the 2001 World Championships.
 In his third year at South Carolina, Sergent coached Candy Mitchell, Bert Sorin and Ryan Harrison through the U.S. Olympic trials.
 At the 2000 Olympic Games, Snyder, Misipeka and Michelle Fournier all competed.